526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### c.
 Basic Configuration {#basic-configuration}

-The following is a basic configuration for the gokarna theme:
+The following is a basic configuration for the Gokarna theme:

 ```toml
 baseURL = "http://example.org/"